Kanomace/Kanomace.github.io/research.md

 ## 实习经历

-- Imperial Vision Technology/Power System and Equipment Industry Research Institute, Fuzhou University National Science Park
+- Imperial Vision Technology/Power System and Equipment Industry Research Institute, Fuzhou University National Science Park(Jan 2023 - present)
 <br>**mmPowerHAR: A Framework Using mmRadar for Human Activity Recognition in Power Station**
 <br>Research Assistant (supervised by Prof. Jiang Hao, Fuzhou University and Prof. Chen Zhenghua, Nanyang Technological University)
-<br>Jan 2023 - present
 <br>• Outline:
 Based on the situations at the power distribution station, using mmWave radar evaluation boards to realise the determination of personnel posture and trajectory tracking;